 Interview: Erik Johansson

 Erik Johansson is a photographer and retoucher from Sweden based in Prague, Czech Republic and Sweden who works on both personal and commissioned projects.
 He also does unusual projects like street retouch pranks or anamorphic illusion installations.
 Erik enjoys challenges and playing with people's perception of what we think is reality.
-He has worked with clients such as Volvo, Toyota, Google, Adobe, Microsoft and National Geographic.
-Erik doesn't capture moments, he captures ideas.
-With the help of his camera and Photoshop, the goal is to make his images look as realistic as possible.
+He has worked with major international clients such as Volvo, Toyota, Google, Adobe, Microsoft and National Geographic.
+The artist’s goal isn’t just to capture moments, but to capture ideas.
+With the help of his camera and Photoshop, his intent is to make his images look as realistic as possible so that the viewer feels as though they could step right into his work.

 He says "I think growing up on the Swedish countryside had a big impact on my visual style.
 A lot of the environments in my photos are captured near places I know, around my parents’ home with wide open landscapes and small red houses.
 Inspiration is everywhere and once you learn the tools you're only limited by your own imagination.
 I feel like I'm just getting stared for real, there are so many more projects waiting to be put to life."